Odyssey Mobile Adventures provides entertainment for all events

 “We got started with this because we realized there were no other mobile escape rooms in this area,” Handrick said.
 “With that comes all the growth challenges, so we ask, ‘How do we meet the demand that people are trying to put on us?’
 It can be a challenge for sure.”

 Odyssey brings a different atmosphere than one found at a stationary escape room where the room itself is typically the hour-long sole source of entertainment, Handrick said.
-The mobile escape room provides additional entertainment to a main event with games that range from five to 15 minutes to satiate the needs of a large crowd.
-The rooms are 8½ by 20 feet and can host two to six players at a time, according to the company website.
+The mobile escape room provides additional entertainment to a main event with games that range from 5 to 15 minutes in order to satiate the needs of a large crowd.
+The rooms are 8.5 by 20 feet and can host two to six players at a time, according to the company website.

 “We can get a lot more people through our game in the same period of time,” Handrick said.
 “People like the fact that they don’t have to go anywhere.
 We can pull up to them, right outside their house, festival, fair, whatever.”